Appearance

 @quantum-hub/qhub-api | TypeScript / JavaScript | npm install @quantum-hub/qhub-api |

-Both packages are generated from the same Fern/OpenAPI definitions and ship the same three clients and the same DTOs; field casing differs per language (see Reference).
+Both packages are generated from the same Fern/OpenAPI definitions and ship the same four clients and the same DTOs.
+Field casing differs per API (see each client's Reference section).

 Installation